chhandak1/dijkstras_ambulance_service/README.md

 # Ambulance Service Using Modified Dijkstra's Algorithm

 In this project we have developed a modified version of the Dijskstra's shortest path algorithm and have applied to the ambulance service so that the ambulance can choose the best path to reach its destination.
-We have used the map of Vellore district in Tamil Nadu India for this project.
+We have implmented this algorithm on the map of Vellore district in Tamil Nadu, India for this project.

 ## Drawbacks of the Conventional Algorithm
 The conventional Dijkstra’s algorithm has generates a lot of redundancy of space and time.
 The